The Origins

 My great-great aunt Katherine Hunter worked as an illustrator for Collier’s Magazine during the 1920s.
 She created illustrated postcards and commercial artwork during the golden age of American magazine illustration.

-One of her surviving postcards humorously reads:
+One of her surviving postcards, she wrote:

 “Howdy ‘Big Boy’ – Lots of lovin’ Easter, that’s from a ‘Bad Egg.’”